sergiomt/centorion/README.md

 -------------------------------------------------------------------------------
 # OpenLDAP 2.4

-OpenLDAP is compiled with TCP Wrappers and using Berkeley DB 6.1 as database.
+OpenLDAP is compiled with TCP Wrappers and using Berkeley DB 6.2 as database.

-If HTTPD is installed then OpenLDAP script installs phpLDAPAdmin as well.
+If HTTPD is installed then OpenLDAP script installs phpLDAPAdmin as well which can be accessed through:

 A database with suffix dc=auth,dc=com is created at `/usr/local/var/auth-data`